How to Use Anki for Long-Term Retention of Course Material

 Anki vs. Quizlet

-Quizlet is the most widely used flashcard platform globally, particularly in high school and early undergraduate settings.
-It is more visually polished than Anki, significantly easier to set up, and has stronger collaborative and sharing features.
+Quizlet is more visually polished, significantly easier to set up, and has stronger collaborative and sharing features.
 Quizlet does offer a spaced repetition mode, but it is less rigorously implemented than Anki’s algorithm, and the free tier has significant limitations.
-For casual studying, quick deck sharing with classmates, and introductory-level content, Quizlet is a reasonable choice.
-For serious long-term retention — medical licensing, language acquisition, bar exam preparation, or any multi-year knowledge building — Anki’s algorithmic sophistication and complete openness produce meaningfully better outcomes.
-The best online study resources guide compares these platforms in the broader context of effective digital study tools.
+For casual studying and introductory-level content, Quizlet is a reasonable choice.
+For serious long-term retention — medical licensing, language acquisition, bar exam preparation, or any multi-year knowledge building — Anki’s algorithmic sophistication produces meaningfully better outcomes.

 Anki vs. RemNote

 RemNote is a note-taking application with built-in spaced repetition — a “Notion meets Anki” approach that many students find appealing because it reduces the friction between note-taking and flashcard creation.
-Notes and flashcards live in the same interface.
-For students who want an integrated system and are willing to pay for premium features, RemNote is a compelling option.
 Its spaced repetition implementation is solid, though not as configurable or as algorithm-advanced as Anki’s FSRS.
 The tradeoff is convenience vs. optimization — RemNote is more accessible, Anki is more powerful for intensive long-term retention work.

 Anki vs. Paper Flashcards

-Paper flashcards are the original implementation of the spacing principle — the Leitner box system, popularized in 1972, predates all software by decades.
 With paper cards, it’s easy to review when you have 30 cards, but as the number grows to 300 or 3,000, it becomes completely unmanageable.
-For students who maintain only a small deck on a specific topic and prefer tactile study, paper cards work.
-For anyone managing hundreds of cards across multiple subjects — which describes virtually every university student using Anki effectively — software is not just more convenient; it is the only practical way to implement proper spaced repetition at scale.
+For students managing hundreds of cards across multiple subjects — which describes virtually every university student using Anki effectively — software is not just more convenient; it is the only practical way to implement proper spaced repetition at scale.

 The Bottom Line on Tool Choice

-Use Anki if you are committed to long-term retention and willing to invest 20–30 minutes in setup and the first week of habit building.
-Use Quizlet if you want something that works immediately without configuration and are studying for a relatively short-term objective.
+Use Anki if you are committed to long-term retention and willing to invest 20–30 minutes in setup.
+Use Quizlet if you want something that works immediately for short-term objectives.
 Use RemNote if you want note-taking and flashcards in one place and are willing to pay for premium.
 Use paper cards if you have under 100 cards and genuinely prefer writing by hand.
 Whatever tool you choose, the principle is the same: active recall, distributed over time, consistently.

 Frequently Asked Questions